coniferousdyer/ASCII-Spacewars/README.md

 ### Warnings

-Make the terminal full-screen in order to play the game properly.
+1. Make the terminal full-screen in order to play the game properly.
 While the game works in a small-screen terminal, the gap between the enemy fleet and the player spaceship will be extremely small, and this will result in the ASCII art getting messed up.
 Really messed up.

+2. The ship unfortunately cannot be moved while the bullet is still travelling.

 ## <strong>Screenshots</strong>